 What can I do?

 We never want there to be any surprises when you pick up your prescription, so we always recommend checking GoodRx every time you fill (or refill) a prescription.
 To make sure you still get the lowest price in your neighborhood, check prices on GoodRx.com and print out a new coupon each time you fill a prescription.
 If you have our mobile app, just ask your pharmacist to enter the new coupon information you find on the app.

-If shopping around for the best price doesn't work for you, GoodRx also has a new program called GoodRx Gold.
+If shopping around for the best price doesn't work for you, GoodRx also has a program called GoodRx Gold.
 Because GoodRx Gold is a membership-based program, prices with GoodRx Gold are more consistent and do not update as frequently.
 See if GoodRx Gold is right for you and your family here.

 I found a better price at another pharmacy.
 How do I switch pharmacies?

 If you find that a new pharmacy has a lower price, it’s easy to transfer your prescription.
 Simply call your new pharmacy and ask them to transfer your prescription for you.
-Remember to print a new coupon if it’s a discount price.
+Remember to access a new coupon if it’s a discount price.